 Getting by Without an IPAM

-Some businesses seem to get by without IPAM.
+Some businesses seem to get by without paid or free IPAM software.
 Their IT departments are managing IPs with the help of spreadsheets and documents.
 A spreadsheet with an IP addressing scheme may contain information such as, IP addresses, subnets, VLANs, connected devices, and even switch port numbers.

 When the network admins are planning and executing an IP addressing re-assignment or expansion they will take this document and modify it with the new information.
 In order to avoid any IP address conflict, the admins check this document when assigning IP addresses to new devices and communicate it with the rest of the team.